-Benedetta Gaetani d'Aragona is a highly qualified registered massage therapist and bodyworker with over 20 years experience in her field
+Hello!
+I am Benedetta Gaetani d'Aragona, a highly qualified registered massage therapist and bodyworker with over 20 years experience in my field

-Italian-born, Benedetta has made her home in Scotland, and offers a wide range of massage therapies to improve health and enhance the quality of life, both mentally and physically.
-She has a broad knowledge of health issues including stretching and fitness regimes.
+Italian-born, I have made my home in Scotland, and I offer a wide range of massage therapies to improve health and enhance the quality of life, both mentally and physically.
+I have a broad knowledge of health issues including stretching and fitness regimes.

-With a background of leading treks in the Himalayas for ten years and as a marathon runner, Benedetta recognises the importance of bodywork for those who enjoy sport and activity.
-She has worked as a massage therapist in a sports clinic and in a GP practice, and these days actively collaborates with several colleague practitioners - physiotherapists, chiropractors, sports coaches, and with the staff of Run and Become.
+With a background of leading treks in the Himalayas for ten years and as a marathon runner, I recognise the importance of bodywork for those who enjoy sport and activity.
+I have worked as a massage therapist in a sports clinic and in a GP practice, and these days I actively collaborate with several colleague practitioners - physiotherapists, chiropractors, sports coaches, and with the staff of Run and Become.

 Training and registration

-Benedetta is a full member of the Scottish Massage Therapists Organisation, Scotland’s foremost massage standards body, with whom she completed advanced training in:
+I am a full member of the Scottish Massage Therapists Organisation, Scotland’s foremost massage standards body, with whom I completed advanced training in:

 - Remedial massage

 - Sports massage